mennosmit-dev/mennosmit-dev/README.md

 collaboration on.
 ---
 ## 📊 A few interesting AI/ML projects:
-Over the years I have worked on many projects.
+Over the years I have worked on many projects (150+).
 I have included a few relevant ones here, but feel free to browse the repositories if you are interested in the details.
 For each file I wrote a dedicated README file, but if you have any questions or suggestions don't hesitate to reach out.